francescoimola/my-site/_notes/works/virtual-production.md

 description: Digital Marketing and Content Design for a practice-based research project on Virtual Production at the University of Greenwich.
 ---

-I created content, shot photographs, and co-curated a social media campaign (on Instagram & Twitter) sharing the outputs of a research project on Virtual Production.
-Titled "How to Be Good", the project was led by Film & TV staff and practictioners at the School of Design (University of Greenwich) and it intended to raise awareness of the importance of Virtual Production in the future of the screen industries.
-The project was funded by [StoryFutures Academy](https://www.storyfutures.com/academy).
+While at University of Greenwich, I worked on many fascinating projects. _How to be Good_ was one of my favourites.
+For this ambitious project, I shot BTS photographs, created content, and co-curated a social media campaign sharing its outputs.
+Film & TV staff and practitioners at the School of Design produced a short film using Virtual Production technologies as part of a wider research activity looking at how to best integrate VP in current film and television education.
+Outputs from the project raised awareness of the importance of Virtual Production in the future of the screen industries and helped the Film & TV Programmes secure a book deal.

-I was the resident BTS photographer of the film shoot at the basis of this project.
-The campaign helped colleagues on the teaching team secure a deal for a book introducing Virtual production techniques and frameworks to filmmakers, including FTV students.

 <figure>
         <img src="assets/ftv/jodi_talks_to_actress.png" alt="director talks to actress" loading="lazy">